arkalia-luna-system/ia-pipeline/docs/API.md

 This will find and resolve dependencies, failing if the descriptor pool cannot satisfy them.

-This will not return the classes for nested types within those classes, for those, use GetMessageClass() on the nested types within their containing messages.

-For example, for the message:

-message NestedTypeMessage {
-  message NestedType {
-    string data = 1;
-  }
-  NestedType nested = 1;
-}

-NestedTypeMessage will be in the result, but not NestedTypeMessage.NestedType.

 Args:
   files: The file names to extract messages from.